robertwol/online-cv/README.md

 *docker-compose.yml* file is used to create a container that is reachable under http://localhost:4000.
 Changes *_data/data.yml* will be visible after a while.

+## Testing and previewing Changes

+**Look locally at what is there**

+`bundle exec jekyll serve --livereload`

+>Note: If you see a message saying:
+>`....
+Could not find ...<here list of gems>.... `
+>You need to install missing gems first with bundle install.

+... you should have an endpoint on <http://localhost:4000/observability/signals-dispatching-service/> as indicated by the commandline to see your local changes.

 ## Skins

 There are 6 color schemes available: